monkins1010/Verusguideassets/VerusPay Installation Guide.md

 This will make a folder called `~/ChainTools` with a mini server in that acts a go between from the Shop to the wallet.

-`sudo cp -ar ~/ChainTools /var/www/html` Put the ChainTools folder in yourw
+`sudo cp -ar ~/ChainTools /var/www/html` Put the ChainTools folder in your website.

 `sudo chown -R www-data:www-data /var/www/html/ChainTools`

-goto http://<yourwebsiteip>/ChainTools/ in your web browser.
+Go to http://<yourwebsiteip>/ChainTools/ in your web browser.

 Youl see "Welcome to the VerusChainTools Installer"